OpenSPP/documentation/docs/technical_reference/security.md

 It uses cryptographic algorithms vetted for encryption/hashing during data transit or at rest.
 The encryption keys are generated, protected, and stored securely.
 Depending on a country's requirements during implementation, a Hardware Security Module (HSM) or SoftHSM can be deployed for added cryptographic security.

-In the realm of file management, OpenSPP whitelists file formats and limits file sizes for uploaded documents, ensuring system {term}`efficiency` and security.
+In the realm of file management, OpenSPP whitelists file formats and limits file sizes for uploaded documents, ensuring system efficiency and security.
 Additionally, OpenSPP is designed not to store confidential data while logging, safeguarding sensitive information from potential exposure.

 OpenSPP has a configurable logging mechanism covering all assets, with selectable log levels per configurations.
 This robust logging mechanism is integral to the platform's security strategy, offering valuable insights into system activities.